Supreme Court officially transmits its judgment overturning Roe v. Wade, clearing the way for state restrictions – KION546

 RELATED: Where state abortion bans stand amid legal challenges

-More than half the states have laws that ban or severely restrict abortion rights according to Guttmacher.
-Some states had laws on the books that were enacted before Roe, others have so called “trigger laws” — meant to take effect automatically if Roe were ever overturned, although they had different timing mechanisms.
+More than half the states have laws that ban or severely restrict abortion rights, according to Guttmacher, a nonprofit that tracks abortion access across the country and supports abortion access.
+Some states had laws on the books that were enacted before Roe, others have so-called trigger laws — meant to take effect automatically if Roe were ever overturned, although they had different timing mechanisms.

+On June 24, in the midst of the most important term in decades, Justice Samuel Alito penned the majority opinion holding that Roe, a landmark 1973 decision guaranteeing a constitutional right to abortion was “egregiously wrong from the start.”

+“Its reasoning was exceptionally weak, and the decision has had damaging consequences,” Alito said in an opinion joined by Justices Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.
+The opinion was nearly identical to a draft version that had been leaked to Politico in May in an unprecedented breach of court protocols.

 The-CNN-Wire